Rakib-Hasan25/Finoly/README.md

 ---

-Built with ❤️ using Next.js, Tailwind CSS, and shadcn/ui
+Built with ❤️ for financial education and empowerment using Next.js, Tailwind CSS, and shadcn/ui